basho/basho_docs/source/languages/en/riakee/cookbooks/JMX-Monitoring.md

       ]}
 ```

-To view JMX data&mdash;assuming that you have the Sun JDK installed&mdash;launch JConsole as follows:
+To view JMX data---assuming that you have the Sun JDK installed---launch JConsole as follows:

 ```bash
 $ jconsole <hostname_to_monitor>:<jmx_port>